HumeraShaik24/Retail-Customer-Segmentation-and-Purchase-Prediction/README.md

 - Delivered actionable insights for targeted marketing and customer retention.

 ---
-Made with 💻, 📊, and a passion for data storytelling.
+Made with 💻, 📊, and a passion for data.

 ## 👩‍💻 About Me